 Several products are available both over the counter and with a prescription that has been proven safe and effective in treating hyperpigmentation in dark skin tones.
 The most commonly prescribed treatment is the Kligman Formula, which combines several of the ingredients above to treat hyperpigmentation; however, due to the high concentration of hydroquinone in most Kligman Formula variations, it is often not suitable for black skin.

 Check out these results!
-Using her Customized Acne Treatment Kit & Medicated Dark Spot Remover, Pamela has been able to clear her acne and fade her PIH for clear, glowing skin!
+Using her Customized Acne Treatment Kit & Dark Spot Remover, Pamela has been able to clear her acne and fade her PIH for clear, glowing skin!

 In-office treatments for hyperpigmentation